 - Calls for broadening contract struggles beyond the bargaining table by including strategic campaigns, shareholder actions, and labor-community alliances;

-- Calls for building solidarity with other unions, especially those of the same employer, engaged in contract fights;
+- Calls for building solidarity with other unions (both domestic and international), especially those of the same employer, engaged in contract fights;

 - Calls on locals to keep members informed and mobilized at every stage of negotiations;

 - Directs the national union to continue providing;